 A multi-cloud environment means managing multiple providers, which can be a challenge in itself as you’ll want to take advantage of cloud capabilities while maintaining an appropriate level of technology governance and oversight.
 Aim to find the balance between governance and innovation while achieving your multi-cloud model objectives.
 Training can be a huge component to ensuring success.

 The transfer of knowledge is critical, especially during the early stages of this transformation.
 Make sure that your employees map to the necessary experience required and bank on having an orientation period that properly trains and equips IT staff with the skills and tools to make a multi-cloud-based ERP system possible.
-Use your application service providers to assist with all levels of training, development and prioritisation to help your staff ease into this transitional period.
+Use your application service providers to assist with all levels of training, development and prioritization to help your staff ease into this transitional period.

 Like it or not, multi-cloud is the new normal.
 For companies that haven’t made the move to cloud-based ERP yet, it’s simply a matter of time.
 Start preparing your company for this change by delivering a plan of action.
 In doing so, you’ll experience operational efficiencies at a higher degree and you’ll set the foundation that’s needed to experience the next wave of digital transformation.
 If your enterprise wants to stay competitive and achieve maximum ROI, then a multi-cloud-based ERP model could be the answer you’ve been searching for.

 Rackspace Application Services delivers Fanatical Support and expertise for your applications, including custom Java and .NET, Oracle Commerce, Sitecore, Adobe Experience Manager and SAP Hybris.
-With aggressive SLAs and our application-specific expertise, you can focus on your business outcomes while we optimise the customer experience.
+With aggressive SLAs and our application-specific expertise, you can focus on your business outcomes while we optimize the customer experience.